|Writing Specialist:||Kate Stoker|

 - About the Legal Writing Specialist

-Before joining the Academic Support team at DU, Kate Stoker practiced in the business and tax departments at Holme Roberts & Owen LLP in Denver for 11 years.
-While in private practice, Ms. Stoker served for several years as a governing council member of the Health Law Section of the Colorado Bar Association and co-editor of the Section’s newsletter.
+Before joining the Academic Support team at DU, Professor Kate Stoker practiced in the business and tax departments at Holme Roberts & Owen LLP in Denver for 11 years.
+While in private practice, Prof. Stoker served for several years as a governing council member of the Health Law Section of the Colorado Bar Association and co-editor of the Section’s newsletter.
 She is the author of two articles in The Colorado Lawyer: “Control and Accountability of the Nonprofit Corporation” (March 1995) and “H.B.
 94-1193: Health Care Purchasing Reform” (December 1994).
 She has also served as an officer or director of several nonprofit organizations.
-Ms. Stoker received her J.D. from the University of Virginia School of Law and a B.A. in Journalism and Mass Communication and Political Science from the University of Iowa.
+Prof. Stoker received her J.D. from the University of Virginia School of Law and a B.A. in Journalism and Mass Communication and Political Science from the University of Iowa.
 During law school, she was a teaching assistant in the legal research and writing program and Articles Editor of The Journal of Law & Politics.